shhdll/DS-project/README.md

 ✦ Razan

 ## Project Overview

-This project implements a **backend system for an e-commerce business** to manage products, customers, orders, and reviews.
+A backend and GUI system for an e-commerce business to manage products, customers, orders, and reviews.
 It helps the business:

-- Track inventory and stock levels.
+- Track inventory and stock levels
-- Manage customer orders and order history.
+- Manage customer orders
-- Handle product reviews and ratings.
+- Handle product reviews
-- Generate analytics like top-rated products or common highly-rated items between customers.
+- Provide insights like top-rated products

 The system is **object-oriented** and uses **custom data structures**.

----
+## Features

+- **GUI:** User-friendly interface with menu navigation
+- **Customers:** Register and track orders
+- **Products:** Add, search, and manage stock
+- **Orders:** Place and view orders
+- **Reviews:** Add and view product reviews
+- Load initial data from CSV files